xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 #### Design Patterns

 Based on the above examples, we can observe some usage patterns.
-There is small, frequently and broadly accessed data and large, infrequently and sparsely accessed data.
+There is _small_, _frequently and broadly_ accessed data and _large, infrequently_ and _sparsely_ accessed data.
 There are large volumes of data that need to be moved to a lot of nodes and there are small volumes of data that need to be moved to a lot of nodes.

 For some of this data distribution, throughput or latency or both matter.